The stage and grade of your nasal or paranasal sinus cancer help doctors to decide on the best treatment for you.

 Generally speaking, a low grade cancer is likely to grow more slowly.
 It is also less likely to spread than a high grade cancer.

 Staging and grading of nasal cavity and paranasal sinus cancers

-Cancer can develop in the nose and nasal cavity or in any of the several pairs of sinuses.
+Cancer can develop in the nasal cavity or any of the several pairs of sinuses.
 The cancer may then spread to nearby tissue, the lymph nodes or other parts of the body.

-The staging of nasal cavity and paranasal sinus cancers is extremely complicated.
-Staging systems have only been developed for maxillary sinus, ethmoid sinus cancer and nasal cavity cancer.
+The staging of nasal and paranasal sinus cancers is complex.
+The staging systems are only for maxillary sinus, ethmoid sinus and nasal cavity cancer.

-If you have cancer anywhere else in the sinuses your doctor will decide your treatment based on the size, location and type of the tumour you have.
+For a cancer anywhere else in the sinuses your doctor will decide on your treatment differently.
+They will look at the size, location and type of the tumour you have.